-Among credit cards' best perks are travel rewards toward your spring vacation, whether it's relaxing in San Diego, hiking in New Zealand, or scuba diving in the Bahamas.
+Among credit cards' best perks are travel rewards toward your summer vacation, whether it's relaxing in San Diego, scuba diving in the Florida Keys or exploring Yosemite.
 The best travel credit cards can point you toward rewards that you can redeem through travel reservations including airfare, hotels, rental cars and more.

 But how to choose?
 Here, we arm you with the tools you'll need to choose the best rewards card for your lifestyle, both as a spender and an earner.

 Whether you are trying to figure out the types of travel cards available or how to choose a card, we can help.